Dumping Trump – a Doorway not a Destination

 Taking account of the failing mood, activists from a range of working-class and minority community groups and parties focussed on getting rid of Trump as a first step.

-The Freedom Road Socialist Party proposed; ‘The upcoming election (in the US) are in essence a referendum on the past four years, and we hold that it is important that everyone who can vote do so – and that you vote against Trump.
-The defeat of Trump and his ilk will create at move favorable context for the people’s struggle to advance. ...’
+The Freedom Road Socialist Organisation proposed; ‘The upcoming election (in the US) are in essence a referendum on the past four years, and we hold that it is important that everyone who can vote do so – and that you vote against Trump.
+The defeat of Trump and his ilk will create a more favorable context for the people’s struggle to advance. ...’

 ‘No matter who wins the next election, we need to stay in the streets and fight for an agenda that reflects peoples needs.
 And we need to keep our eye on the prize.
 That means advocating for and building organization to achieve revolutionary change.
 The kind of change that sweeps away the current ruling class from power and puts power into hands of working people.’